anvaka/iterator-vs-foreach/README.md

 ### Set iterators
 We also performed the same set of tests with a `Set` object.
-Obviously, we couldn't do plain old `for` loop, but the rest of the approaches are still applicable:
+Obviously, we couldn't do plain old `for` loop, but the rest of the approaches are still applicable.
+Here `iterators` were consistently the fastest.

 ```
 node setIterators.js